-Gaudí passed away in 1926, leaving his most important project, which he was devoted to, unfinished.
+Gaudí passed away in 1926, leaving his most important project, which he was completely devoted to, unfinished.
 Nevertheless, thanks to his architectural plans, his work continues to be built to this day by renowned architects.
-The money for the construction is obtained by the many visits to this impressive visit and various donations.
+The money for the construction is obtained from the many visits to this impressive visit and various donations.

 You can climb to the top of two of the church’s towers, on either side of the temple and get impressive views over two parts of the city and examine the building’s outside architecture up close.